 1. Understand online dangers

-Hackers will use different ways to get your personal information.
+Hackers employ various tactics to get into your personal accounts.
+For example, cybercriminals can use email phishing to lure you into giving them your private information.
 They can steal your identity and use it to illegally obtain credit cards and fraudulently make purchases in your name.
-Cybercriminals also use email phishing to lure you into giving them your private data.
-They can then lock down your device and hold it for ransom until you agree to pay them whatever they demand.
+They can also lock down your device and hold it for ransom until you agree to pay them whatever they demand.

-When you know what to look for, you’ll be better prepared to see potential threats before they become a problem.
-Hackers count on you not suspecting malicious software.
-If you notice their attempts, they may not be able to spread these viruses.
+When you know what to look for, you can be better prepared to see potential threats before they become problematic.
+Hackers count on you not suspecting malicious software or phishing attempts.

 2. Use strong passwords

 One of the best ways to keep your data safe is to use strong passwords.
 That means you use a password that others won’t easily guess.
-Unfortunately, some people still use generic, easy-to-guess passwords like 123456.
+Unfortunately, some people still use generic, easy-to-guess passwords like 123456 or even the classic password123.

 3. Use two-factor authentication